Detroit Entry Requirements

 Traveling with Children

-If only one parent or a non-parent is accompanying, carry notarized consent letter from the other parent plus the child’s birth certificate to avoid abduction concerns.
+Bring birth certificate.
+If only one parent present, carry notarized consent letter from the other parent to avoid suspicion of abduction.

 Traveling with Pets